Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: Introduction

 We can then define the regularized Hamiltonian

-acting on $L^{2}_{\mathrm{sym}}(\mathbb{R}^{2N})$ as a self adjoint operator with the same form domain as the non-interacting bosonic Hamiltonian where $\bAR=0$ due to the boundness of the interaction $\bAR$ for $R>0$ see \cite{AvrHerSim,ReedSimonII1975}.
+acting on $L^{2}_{\mathrm{sym}}(\mathbb{R}^{2N})$ as a self-adjoint operator with the same form domain as the non-interacting bosonic Hamiltonian where $\bAR=0$ due to the boundedness of the interaction $\bAR$ for $R>0$; see \cite{AvrHerSim,ReedSimonII1975}.
 We may also use the formulation

 Notice that in this picture, $R$ can be interpreted as the radius of the particles.
-In the limit ${R=f(N)\to 0}$, any specific choice of $f$ defines a specific type of extended anyons.
-Those different gases may have, a priori, different mean-field limits.
+In the limit $R=f(N)\to 0$, any specific choice of $f$ may a priori define a specific type of extended anyons \cite{Co_Fer_20,Am_Cam_Bak_95}.
+These different gases may, a priori, have different mean-field limits \cite{Vis_25,AEGGLN_26,Ata_Lun_Gir_25}.
 An interesting threshold is $R={N}^{-\frac12}$ which corresponds to the average distance between anyons in the plane.
-In the present paper, we consider a slower convergences $R=\rateR$.
+In the present paper, we consider a slower convergence rate $R=\rateR$.
 See Remark~\ref{rem:R} for more details on that point.